MAR-GUEZ/Export-all-your-WordPress-URLs/readme.md

 ## Support

-For support or feature requests, please contact the plugin author or open an issue on the plugin repository.
+For support or feature requests, please submit an issue on the plugin repository.

 ## License